chipsalliance/playground/readme.md

 You can use this template and start your own job by appending commits on it.
 GitHub Action will automatically bump all dependencies, you can merge or rebase `sequencer/master` to your branch.

 ## System Dependencies
-Currently, only support **Arch Linux, macOS and Debian sid**, you can PR your own distributions, like Fedora.
+Currently, only support **Arch Linux, macOS, Debian sid and Nix**, you can PR your own distributions, like Fedora.

+Nix users may use `shell.nix` as provided.

 **Notice Ubuntu and CentOS is unacceptable, since they have a stale package repository, not possible use official package manager to install these requirements, if you insist using them, please install requirements below by your self.**
 * GNU Make
   - Arch Linux: make